coderacheal/Inter-Market-Dynamics-Gold-Oil-Bitcoin-Dollar-Index/README.md

 ### Setup

-Clone this repository to your desired folder:
+Command to clone this repository to your desired folder:

-Example commands:

 ```sh
   cd my-project